-The Arteriosclerosis, Thrombosis and Vascular Biology (ATVB) Mentoring Program focuses on reaching out to Early Career healthcare professionals who are members of the ATVB Council.
+The Council on Arteriosclerosis, Thrombosis and Vascular Biology (ATVB) Mentoring Program focuses on reaching out to Early Career healthcare professionals who are members of the ATVB Council.
 The ATVB Council is committed to advancing the careers of all early career scientists, and encourages applications from women and members of minority groups underrepresented in the sciences.

 The objectives of this program are: